akvankorlaar/blog-articles/published/Deep Learning Introduction 1.md

 The artificial neurons are organised in layers.
 We will have 3 types of layers:
 * The **input layer**.
 The input layer contains the input values without any weight or bias multiplication.
 In our case this is an input vector with 2 elements (shrub height and leave size).
 * The **output layer**.
 The output layer is the final layer of our neural network, and outputs the predicted value.
-In our case this will be a single scalar number in the 0 - 1 range, indicating the predicted shrub species.
+In our case this will be a single scalar in the 0 - 1 range, indicating the predicted shrub species.
 * A **hidden layer**.
 Any layer that is not the input layer or the output layer is called a hidden layer.
 Their outputs are not directly observable.
 A hidden layer can contain any number of artificial neurons, and it is up to us to decide how many hidden layers there are, and how many artificial neurons they have.